RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 * Go into Discover
 * Press the `Installed` tab and find RetroDECK
 * Press the `Uninstall` button
-* Manually backup then remove the `~\RetroDECK`` folder.
+* Manually backup then remove the `~\retrodeck` folder.
 Warning!
 Make a backup your data roms/bios/saves etc if you want to save them else they will be gone.

 <br>

 ### Does uninstalling RetroDECK remove my roms, bios and saves?
- No, as long as you don't manually don't delete the ~\RetroDECK folder and it's content your data is safe.
+No, as long as you don't manually don't delete the `~\retrodeck` folder and it's content your data is safe.
 You could uninstall RetroDECK and install it again and keep going.

 <br>